Zasilkovna/prestashop/README.md

 on the Packeta site, it is possible to request a test account at the Customer Service email [info@zasilkovna.cz](mailto:info@zasilkovna.cz):
 - **API key** – you can find your key in the client section of Packeta in the *Client support* tab
 - **Sender name** - the sender name you have set in the client section of the senders list
-- **Force country** - select the countries that will be offered in the e-shop cart when selecting a Packeta pickup point, press Ctrl + left mouse button to select the desired country.
-You can select multiple countries at the same time.
-In the same way, you will remove the country.
-If no country is selected, all supported countries will be offered automatically.
-- **Force language** - The language of the *pickup point selection* widget is set according to the currently selected eshop language version.
-If you set a forced language, this language is always set in the widget, regardless of the language version of the eshop.

 ### Carrier settings
 - To add a carrier enter the menu *Shipping* - *Carriers*.